-From his first step as a toddler to his last at the foot of the cross, Jesus walked without sin (1 Peter 2:22).
-Can you imagine wearing a white business suit for 33 years without soiling it?
+From his first step as a toddler and thousands upon thousands of steps later to his last at the foot of the cross, Jesus walked without sin (1 Peter 2:22).
+Imagine wearing a white business suit for 33 years without soiling it?
 Jesus did, in a manner of speaking.
-As the unblemished Lamb of God, Jesus was always about His Father’s business (Luke 2:48).
-Day after day he walked in the Spirit unblemished, accomplishing what would be impossible for any other (Hebrews 4:15).
+As the unblemished Lamb of God, Jesus was always about his Father’s business (Luke 2:48).
+Day after day and mile after mile he walked in the Spirit unblemished, accomplishing what would be impossible for any other (Hebrews 4:15).

-Had he failed even once, there would have been no finished work, no worthy sacrifice for the redemption of mankind, and no resurrection for anyone to walk in newness of life (Romans 6:4).
-The King of the Jews would have been a short-lived phenomenon in a book cataloged under Ancient Religions of the Middle East.
+Had Jesus sinned just once, there would have been no finished work, no worthy sacrifice for the redemption of mankind, and no resurrection for anyone to walk in newness of life (Romans 6:4).
+Had he failed, Jesus would have been a short-lived phenomenon, at best a footnote in books about ancient religions of the Middle East.

-But he didn’t fail.
-He was infallible.
-He was God.
-He is the same yesterday, today and forever (Hebrews 13:8).
-To make good on the most profound promise given among men (Acts 13:23; 1 John 2:25), the walk of Jesus took him to Calvary; there the wrath of God and the grace of God conjoin to show divine love.
+Jesus is the same yesterday, today and forever (Hebrews 13:8).
+To make good on the most profound promise given among men (Acts 13:23; 1 John 2:25), the perfect walk of Jesus took him to Calvary as the unblemished Lamb of God; and there the wrath of God and the grace of God melded to fulfill John 3:16.

 If anyone desires to come after me, let him deny himself, and take up his cross, and follow me.
 For whoever desires to save his life will lose it, but whoever loses his life for my sake will find it.
 For what profit is it to a man if he gains the whole world, and loses his own soul (Matthew 16:24–26)?

 What was Jesus saying?
 Where was he taking the disciples?